-Lump on Finger Joint Photos
+Lump on Finger Joint Picture

 You may use these photos to get a clue about the health condition of your finger.
-However, you should not rely on the picture as a source of reference to self-diagnosis and treatment without seeking medical assistance from your doctor.
+However, you should not rely on the picture as a source of reference for self-diagnosis and treatment without seeking medical assistance from your doctor.

 Causes of Lump on Finger

-Unlike harmless causes, your finger might develop a lump as an indication of a serious health condition such as cancer and arthritis.
+Unlike harmless causes, your finger might develop a lump as an indication of a serious health condition such as cancer, and arthritis.
 This usually requires medical treatment and you are advised to visit your doctor to help you in diagnosis and treatment.

 1. Ganglion cysts

 The main cause of ganglion cysts on the fingers is not clearly known by the experts.
-However, the condition is correlated with the inflammation of the tendon and tissue that are located at the joint of your fingers.
+However, the condition is correlated with the inflammation of the tendon and tissue that are located at the joints of your fingers.

-After diagnosis, the doctor may drain out the thick synovial fluid from the bump with the help of needle and syringe.
+After diagnosis, the doctor may drain out the thick synovial fluid from the bump with the help of a needle and syringe.
 Alternatively, the doctor may perform a surgical procedure to get rid of the large mass of tissue and fluids inside the ganglion cysts.